 A recent overhaul of Florida law included the introduction of parenting plans, which are agreements mandated by the court as a part of any custody proceeding.
 Among other things, parenting plans must include information regarding who will provide healthcare and transportation for the child, as well as who will be responsible for child support.
 In order for a parenting plan to be considered valid, it must also include a time-sharing schedule.
 If parents mutually agree to a predetermined visitation schedule, they can save thousands of dollars, hundreds of hours, and the emotional toll that such battles entail.
-For this reason, it is imperative that, if you are considering a divorce and have children with your spouse, you contact an contact-us.html”>experienced family law attorney immediately.
+For this reason, it is imperative that, if you are considering a divorce and have children with your spouse, contact an experienced West Palm Beach custody lawyer immediately.

 Courts have indicated that time-sharing schedules should include the following information:

 - An everyday schedule that shows which parent is responsible for the child on weekdays and weekends;

 - A holiday schedule that shows which parent the child is staying with for the holidays; and

 - A summer break schedule.

 Florida courts encourage parents to work together in creating a schedule.
 If parents are unable to agree, however, a court will appoint a parenting coordinator to help the process move more smoothly.
 If a couple is still unable to come to an agreement, the court will make its own time-sharing schedule on the parents’ behalf.

 Court-Mandated Time-Sharing Schedules